Group Club night September 2019

 Nuffy is alive and well

 Many vehicle pass through most of our hands through the years.
 Rob Stanley is no exception.
 His first little A35 was sold many years ago and he thought he had seen the last of it.
 One day Rob's curiosity got the better of him and he checked online to see if the old car was still in existence.
 Much to Rob's surprise the car did still exist and was in fact taxed.
 Rob was desperate to see the car again.
 It had left Rob's hand looking rather sorry for itself.
 Despite a couple of false hopes with someone or another finding a car for sale on eBay etc, nothing more was heard about the plight of Nuffy.
 Suddenly, out of the blue Rob receives a notice from Nuffy's owner, Colin.
-Nuffy had now been renamed Lady Jane, but Colih has assured Rob that she will be called Lady Jane Nuffy.
+Nuffy had now been renamed Lady Jane, but Colin has assured Rob that she will be called Lady Jane Nuffy.
 I think you will agree that the before and after pictures tell a full story............
+Rob's obsession with duck tape is more serious than we had at first thought.

 November Club Night